\'Etale monodromy and rational equivalence for $1$-cycles on cubic hypersurfaces in $\mathbb P^5$: Etale monodromy argument for cycles of dimension

-Let $S\subset T$ be a Zariski open affine subset in $T$ and let $U$ be the $c$-open subset in $S$ constructed exactly as in Section \ref{gengeneric}.
-In other words, we define $U$ by removing the images of the pull-backs of all closed embeddings into the model $S_0$ of $S$ defined over the minimal field of definition of $S$.
-Then $U$ is a $c$-open subset in $T$, and in the dual projective space $(\PR ^m)^{\vee }$, such that, if $\xi $ is the generic point of the projective space ${\PR ^m}^{\vee }$ and $\bar \xi $ the corresponding geometric generic point, for any closed point $P\in U$ one has the isomorphism $\varkappa _P$ between $\bcY _P$ and $\bcY _{\bar \xi }$, and for any two closed points $P$ and $P'$ in $U$ one has the scheme-theoretic isomorphism $\varkappa _{PP'}$ between $\bcY _P$ and $\bcY _{P'}$, constructed in Section \ref{gengeneric}.
+Let now $T$ be the complement to the discriminant variety of $X$ in ${\PR ^m}^{\vee }$.
+In other words, $T$ is the set hyperplanes in $\PR ^m$ whose intersections with $X$ are smooth.
+Now we want to consider the global case, when the base scheme $S$ is the scheme $T$.
+Let again $U$ be a $c$-open subset in $T$ constructed as in Section \ref{gengeneric}.
+In other words, we define $U$ by removing the images of the pull-backs of all closed embeddings into the model $T_0$ of $T$ defined over the minimal field of definition of $T$.
+Then $U$ is a $c$-open subset in $T$, and in the dual projective space $(\PR ^m)^{\vee }$, such that, if $\xi $ is the generic point of the projective space ${\PR ^m}^{\vee }$ and $\bar \xi $ the corresponding geometric generic point, for any closed point $P\in U$ one has the isomorphism $\varkappa _P$ between $Y_P$ and $Y_{\bar \xi }$, and for any two closed points $P$ and $P'$ in $U$ one has the scheme-theoretic isomorphism $\varkappa _{PP'}$ between $Y_P$ and $Y_{P'}$, constructed in Section \ref{gengeneric}.
+As above, we assume that Assumptions 1, 2 and 3 are satisfied for the fibres at $\bar \xi $ and at every closed point $P$ of the set $U$.

-In what follows we will be also assuming that Assumptions (A) and (B) are satisfied for the fibres $\bcY _{\bar \eta }$ and $\bcY _{\bar \xi }$.
-In particular, this guarantees that Assumptions (A) is also satisfied in a family, in the sense of the spreads of $A_{\bar \eta }$ and $A_{\bar \xi }$ over Zariski open subsets in some finite extensions of $D$ or $T$.
-Proposition \ref{soglasovannost} would then guarantee that $\kappa _t(A_{t,0})=A_{\bar \xi ,0}$ for each close point $t$ in $U$, and the same for Lefschetz pencils.
+The next theorem is Theorem B in Introduction, and it represents the main result in the paper.